 The query is vague as what problems have arisen and if they are specific to conveyancing in Mold.
 Conveyancing searches and due diligence initiated as part of the buying process are supposed to help avoid problems.
 As part of the process, the vendor completes a form called a SPIF.
 If the information ends up being inaccurate, you could possibly take legal action against the owner for any losses that you have suffered.
 The survey should have identified any problems with the structure of the property.
 Assuming a detailed survey was carried out and the issues were not identified, you may have a claim against the surveyor.
 However, if you did not have a full survey, you may be responsible for fixing any defects that have now been noted.
 We would always encourage buyers to take every possible step to ensure they are completely aware of the condition of a property before purchase regardless of whether they are buying in Mold.

-We hope to to buy with Norwich and Peterborough Building Society.
-We have called around locally yet am unable to find a Mold conveyancing firm on the Norwich and Peterborough Building Society panel.
-Can you help?
+We hope to to purchase with Loughborough BS.
+We have called around locally but cant to find a Mold conveyancing firm on the Loughborough BS panel.
+Please you assist?

-Please do make the most of the search tool on this page.
-Please choose the building society and type Mold or your location and you will see numerous conveyancers offices in Mold or near you.
+Please do take advantage of the search tool on this page.
+Pick the lender and type Mold or your preferred area and you will see numerous solicitors offices in Mold or near you.